Business Purchase Loans: Learn How Acquisition Finance Works

 - Be completely sure of the financials that you’re financing a business purchase for.
 As a minimum look back at the last 3 years of financial statements and the costs you will be inheriting.
 What would the damage be to revenue if you lost a key customer?

 - Understand why the owner wants to sell.
 Is it simply that they’d like to retire, move location or do they have information on the business/sector that you don’t.

-- Have collateral available if seeking over $250,000 or for loan terms beyond 2 years.
+- Have collateral ready if you’re seeking over $250,000 or loan terms beyond 2 years.
 For larger loans it’s likely that security will be required.
-This can be assets you own within your existing business or the business you’re looking to acquire.
-If there are no physical assets, invoice finance could be an option for B2B businesses.
+This could be assets you own within your existing business or the business you’re looking to acquire.
+If there are no physical assets, invoice finance is an option for B2B businesses.